buxizhizhoum/PySpark_tutorial/README.md

 **data** contains the test data

 **word_count** is a basic example to understand spark

+    nc -lk 9999 to simulate words stream with socket

 **top_n** refers to [here](https://stackoverflow.com/a/34293270/8025086) and is
 used to get the top N numbers.